 People also worked hard to preserve foods that didn’t keep.
 The most important method was drying food and storing it carefully: people stored wheat and barley and millet and rice and corn.
 They also dried fruit to make raisins, dried figs and dates, dried beans, dried corn, and dried apples.
 In Peru, people freeze-dried potatoes.
 People pickled eggs and vegetables, meat, and fish in brine (salty water) to make pickles and garum, a fermented fish sauce.
 Some people fermented grape juice and apple juice and barley to turn them into wine and cider and beer.
 Other people made milk into yogurt and cheese.
 Many people smoked meat from pigs to make ham and bacon, or they preserved meat in honey.

 Second, because it was so hard to carry things from one place to another without canals or trains or trucks, most people could only eat local, seasonal food.
 If there was a shortage of food because of bad weather or crop diseases, or because soldiers had wrecked the crops in a war, people starved.
 People in different places ate very different foods, depending on what plants grew and what animals lived there.
 In China, people ate soybeans, rice, tea, chickens, citrons, and peaches.
-In India, it was sugar and bananas.
+But in India, it was sugar and bananas.

 In Central Asia, where people raised cattle, they ate a lot of yogurt, cheese, and beef, but also apples and carrots.
 West Asian people ate barley bread, chickpeas, lentils, olive oil, and wine.
 In Africa, people ate figs, yams, palm oil, beer, coffee beans, teff, and millet.
 Further north in Europe, they drank beer too, but with salted ham and bacon, butter, oats and rye bread.
 Across the Atlantic Ocean in South America, people enjoyed potatoes, corn, peanuts, tomatoes, peppers, and chocolate.
 Further north people ate turkey, sweet potatoes, sunflower seeds, salmon, and wild rice.